jessemiller/HamlPy/README.md

 ... and do something more fun with all the time you save not typing angle brackets and remembering to close tags?

 The syntax above is [Haml](http://www.haml-lang.com) - a templating language used extensively in the Ruby on Rails community.
 This library lets Django developers use a Haml like syntax in their templates.
 It's not a template engine in itself, but simply a compiler which will convert "HamlPy" files into templates that Django can understand.

 This project is a fork of the no longer maintained [HamlPy](https://github.com/jessemiller/HamlPy).
-It introduces Python 3 support, support for new Django versions, and a host of new features.
+It introduces Python 3 support, support for new Django versions, and a host of new features and bug fixes.
 Note that the package name is now *django-hamlpy*.

 ## Installing